brannm/academic-kickstart-mrb/content/talk/2015-ASBMB.md

 ---
 title: The Role of Copper in the Oxidative Stress Response of Chlamydomonas reinhardtii to heat shock
-event: American Society for Biochemistry and Molecular Biology (ASBMB) Conference
+event: American Society for Biochemistry and Molecular Biology (ASBMB) National Meeting
 #event_url: https://example.org

 location: Boston, MA